Cris Morena: Chiquititas

 The year of 2001 was a bittersweet end for Chiquititas fans.
-At one side, Argentina was going through a the worst period of the economic crisis that hit the country in 1999 and the TV channels were also affected.
-Because of that, Telefé (which was not directed by Yankelevich anymore) decided to cut the budget for the show, a decision that wasn't well received by Morena.
+At one side, Argentina was going through the worst period of the economic crisis that hit the country in 1999 and the TV channels were also affected.
+Because of that, Telefé (which was not directed by Yankelevich anymore) decided to cut the budget for the show, a decision that was not well received by Morena.
 Since season 6 ended with a cliffhanger and the first few episodes were already shot, production resumed and the show became weekly.
 As a consequence, the number of episodes was severely shortened and the planned storylines, which were supposed to spawn for over 100 chapters, had to be rewritten in a very short period of time.
 In addition, because of disagreements between Morena and Claudio Vilarruel (Telefe's new director) the new season only saw the light in June, while it usually started in March (the beginning of fall in the Southern Hemisphere).

 On the other hand, fans had more Chiquititas than ever before: besides the new episodes on Sundays, a retrospective of previous seasons was aired on the show traditional time slot (weekdays, 6 p.m.), a movie version starring Romina Yan and Facundo Arana (Romina was the main protagonist of the first three seasions) was released in July (winter vacations in Argentina), to end the show Agustina Cherri was back as Mili on the show and the usual musical was staged at Teatro Gran Rex from June to September, including a series of special sessions with Romina Yan reprising her role as Belén (as a tie-in for the movie, which starred her).

 Since it was one of the most profitable shows on the channel, Telefe planned on continuing Chiquititas without Morena.
 A new season, which would be called Corazones en Banda, was announced.
 Even though castings were done and a few names were attached to the project, the channel ended up not greenlighting it.